suffolklibraries/lgc/content/collections/events/dressing-elizabeth-1578.md

     content:
       -
         type: text
-        text: 'The library is situated within the centre of the village with Sudbury being the closest train station and bus stop being only 150m from the library.'
+        text: 'The library is situated within the centre of Long Melford village, with Sudbury being the closest train station and bus stop being only 150m from the library.'
   -
     type: heading
     attrs: